futureworkz/rails-test-1/README.md

-# Jokes Single Serving Website
+# Jokee Single Serving Website
 This is a Ruby evaluation test to create a single serving website that displays jokes for user to vote.

 ## Requirements